Sunday, March 25, 2018

 SP 5038 works with a second 4-10-2 as helpers over Beaumont Pass.

 In the later years, they often worked out of LA on the Sunset Route into Arizona, also Portland Division, and as the diesels started arriving in 1948, the SP-class engines migrated to the San Joaquin Valley for their last stand in the mid-1950s.
+They were often photographed pulling tonnage over the Western Division and Altamont Pass.

 In Closing